ristovt/grades-manager/README.md

 NOTES

-- Duw to time constaraints i did not implement prevention for sql injection in StudentDataLoader.
+- Duе to time constraints i did not implement prevention for sql injection in StudentDataLoader.
 - I did not find a good way to split the changes in multiple commits, since they are all connected.

 SETUP DB